ezedaniel/ezedaniel/README.md

+👋 Hi,

-👋 Hi, I’m Daniel Eze and have experienced working as a data analyst and Project Management.
+I’m Daniel Eze and have experienced working as a data analyst and Project Management.

-🧑‍💻 When I'm not at work consulting or managing projects, you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science ✳️ Data Visualization projects.
+🧑‍💻 When I'm not at work you can often find me coding, learning new stuff, and honing my skills on various areas including ✳️ Machine Learning, ✳️ Data Science ✳️ Data Visualization projects.

 I also love working with different technologies & platforms and my current favorite ones are